-.
+Has another year gone by already?
+It’s that time of the year again—flu shot time.
 If you’re anything like me, another shot is about as exciting as a root canal.
-But before you avoid getting the flu vaccine this year, read some of the comments below that I heard this week from my patients:
+But before you avoid getting vaccinated, read some of the comments that I heard this week from my patients:

 2. I’m protected because I received the flu vaccine last year.

 Not true for two reasons: (a) the body's immunity decreases over time (especially in older people), even within the year of the shot and (b) the virus strains can change every year, so last year’s vaccine may not be effective against this year’s virus strains.